Frequently Asked Questions

 What is a deepwater port?

-Deepwater ports were initially defined in 1974 as “non-vessel, fixed or floating manmade structures that are used as ports or terminals for the loading, unloading, or handling of oil for transportation to a state.”
+The Deepwater Port Act of 1974 initially defined the term deepwater port to mean a “non-vessel, fixed or floating manmade structures that are used as ports or terminals for the loading, unloading, or handling of oil for transportation to a State.”

-The 2002 amendment to the Deepwater Port Act (DWPA) expanded this definition to include facilities constructed at sea which are used as terminals to transfer natural gas, usually received in the form of Liquefied Natural Gas (LNG) from LNG carriers for delivery to deepwater ports, onshore storage facilities, and pipelines.
-Eleven such land-based import/export facilities and three such deepwater based LNG facilities have been constructed in the United States to date.
-Additional import facilities would accommodate the projected increases in demand for LNG.
-In light of this, the DWPA was amended to allow for the construction of new LNG port facilities in the waters beyond the U.S. territorial limits.
+The 2002 amendment to the Deepwater Port Act (DWPA) expanded this definition to include facilities constructed at sea, which are used as terminals to transfer natural gas, usually received in the form of Liquefied Natural Gas (LNG) from LNG carriers for delivery to deepwater ports, onshore storage facilities and pipelines.

 Who has the authority to issue licenses for deepwater ports?

 The authority for the issuance, transfer, amendment, or reinstatement of a license for the construction or maintenance of a deepwater port rests with the U.S. Secretary of Transportation.
-However, as published in the June 18, 2003 Federal Register, the Secretary delegated this authority to the Administrator of the Maritime Administration (68 FR 36496).
+However, the Secretary delegated this authority to the Administrator of the Maritime Administration on June 18, 2003, by Federal Register (68 FR 36496).
+The delegation of authority was updated on April 5, 2016, in the Federal Register (81 FR 19840).

-The Maritime Administration, acting on behalf of the Secretary, is required to confer with a number of Federal agencies and the public, and must also obtain approval from the Governor of the adjacent state(s).
+The Maritime Administration, acting on behalf of the Secretary, is required to confer with a number of Federal and State agencies and the public and must also obtain approval from the Governor of the Adjacent Coastal State or States.

-The U.S. Coast Guard, now part of Department of Homeland Security, has delegated authority for the application processing and environmental review functions (62 FR 11382), and the Administrator of the Pipeline and Hazardous Materials Administration, which is also part of the Department of Transportation, has authority by delegation for the establishment, enforcement, and review of regulations concerning the safe construction, operation, or maintenance of pipelines on Federal Lands or the Outer Continental Shelf (49 CFR §1.53(a)(3)).
+The U.S. Coast Guard, part of Department of Homeland Security, has delegated authority for the application processing and environmental review functions (62 FR 11382) and the Administrator of the Pipeline and Hazardous Materials Administration, which is also part of the Department of Transportation, has authority by delegation for the establishment, enforcement, and review of regulations concerning the safe construction, operation, or maintenance of pipelines on Federal Lands or the Outer Continental Shelf (49 CFR §1.97(3)49 CFR §1.53(a)(3)).

 What is the license granting process and who is involved in it?

-The Maritime Administration, working in conjunction with the U.S. Coast Guard, administers the review process for granting deepwater port licenses and coordinates consultations among several Federal and applicable state agencies.
-MARAD is also charged with confirming the ability of the applicant to meet the financial requirements of the Deepwater Port Act, including the posting of the required bonds, as well as governing crew requirements for vessels.
+The Maritime Administration, working in conjunction with the U.S. Coast Guard, administers the review process for granting deepwater port licenses and coordinates consultations among several Federal and applicable State agencies.
+MARAD is also charged with evaluating and determining the ability of the applicant to meet the financial requirements of the Deepwater Port Act, including the ability to secure the required financial bonding for the costs of the project.

 The U.S. Coast Guard is instrumental in developing the environmental and marine navigation aspects of the application review process and in confirming compliance with all environmental regulations as stipulated by National Environmental Policy Act.